YuchanJung/AI-Instructor/README.md

 | Before (text) | After (token) |
 | -- | -- |
 | `Question: What is a logistic regression model?\nAnswer: It’s a basic machine learning model for classification.` | `{'input_ids': [0, 2, 9413, 235292, 2439, 603, 573, 6045, 576, 15155, 235284, 235304, 235276, 235336, 108, 1261, 235292, 15155, 235284, 235304, 235276, 31381, 611, 5271, 6044, 578, 11572, 8557, 235265], 'attention_mask': [0, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1 }` |

+## Model Training

+Once the dataset is ready, we utilize it to fine-tune the Gemma 2B model.
+This allows the Q&A bot (AI Instructor) to respond to user questions about machine learning, based on the content from the lectures.